Filson Tin Cloth Cruiser jackets worn by two hunters trekking through rugged terrain with heavy packs in wet conditions

 What made the Tin Cloth Cruiser stand out was not just the fabric but the design itself.
 The jacket retained the original Cruiser pocket layout — multiple front pockets for tools and essentials and the large full-width map pocket across the back.
 This configuration allowed workers to carry gear without restricting movement.

 The tightly woven canvas, combined with a wax treatment, created a barrier against briars, brush and heavy rain.
 In the forests of Washington and Oregon, where wet weather is the norm rather than the exception, this durability made the jacket indispensable.
-By the 1920s, it was widely recognised as standard outdoor workwear, with accounts describing Filson jackets as part of the “Forest Service uniform” of the time.
+Today, this same design lives on in pieces such as the Filson Short Lined Cruiser Jacket in Dark Tan, which continues the legacy in a more modern cut.

 A Century of Use